aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 *Note: SageMaker embeddings have been tested only with TensorFlow models from the SageMaker Text Embeddings JumpStart.
 Other models may possibly require code changes to invoke the model and process results..
 OR use the LAMBDA option (below) instead to abstract your model.
 The SageMaker interface code is in the file [embeddings.js](../../lambda/es-proxy-layer/lib/embeddings.js).*

+## 3. Lambda function

-### Deploy Stack for Other Embedding models using a Lambda Function
+### Deploy Stack for Embedding models invoked by a custom Lambda Function

 Use a custom Lambda function to use any API or Embedding model on Sagemaker to generate embeddings.